Fractional Topology in Interacting 1D Superconductors: The effects of an inter-wire hopping term

 The figures \ref{fig:C4_1} and \ref{fig:C4_2} show the trajectory \emph{C4} from DMRG with $L = 76a$ and PBCs, where the transition \emph{4MF} to \emph{2MF-b} is again hailed by $C^{+} = 0$ and $\overline{C}^{+} = 1$.
-It occurs around $\mu/t \sim 2.4$, whilst the subsequent transition to \emph{R-polarized} occurs at $\mu/t = 5$, and is signalled by the jump in the topological numbers.
-Hence physics remains stable also in the presence of strong interactions $g$, and a comparison with figure \ref{fig:traj_C2} reveals that the transition points $\mu_{crit}$ have all shifted to higher values, thus indicating the slope of the critical seperatrix lines.
-Due to the inherent $\mathbb{Z}_{2}$ symmetry the phase diagram is again symmetric wrt. $\mu \longrightarrow -\mu$.
-However, as was the case in the single-wire \ref{fig:SW_toponumbers1}, the distinction between \emph{L-Polarized} and \emph{R-Polarized} is possible with the dual numbers $\overline{C}^{\pm}$ which change signs.}\\
+It occurs around $\mu/t \sim 2.4$, whilst the subsequent transition to \emph{R-polarised} occurs at $\mu/t = 5$, and is signaled by the jump in the topological numbers.
+The phase remains stable also in the presence of strong interactions $g$, and comparison with figure \ref{fig:traj_C2} reveals the shifting of the transition points $\mu_{crit}$ to higher values - i.e. the separatrix is sloped as in the $t_{\bot} = 0$ case in figure \ref{fig:trajectories_tp05}.
+Due to the inherent $\mathbb{Z}_{2}$ symmetry, the phase diagram is again symmetric wrt. $\mu \rightarrow -\mu$.
+However, the distinction between \emph{L-Polarized} and \emph{R-Polarized} is again possible with the dual numbers $\overline{C}^{\pm}$ which change signs.\\ \\